-The summer blockbuster is a long-standing tradition, and the top hits seem to bring in bigger box office revenues with each passing year.
-To see how the blockbuster has evolved, we compiled a list of the biggest summer movie releases from the last 25 years.
-The movies on this list were the highest-grossing films released between the first Friday in May through Labor Day weekend in their respective years, according to Box Office Mojo, a website that tracks box office revenue.
+The summer blockbuster is a long-standing tradition, and the top hits seem to bring in bigger box-office revenues with each passing year.
+To see how the blockbuster has evolved, we compiled a list of the biggest summer movie release for every year from 1992 to now.
+The movies on this list were the highest-grossing films released between the first Friday in May through Labor Day weekend in their respective years, according to Box Office Mojo, a website that tracks box-office revenue.

 Click through to see which movies earned the most money every year.